< Browse to Previous Essay | Browse to Next Essay >

 Wawona was launched on September 12, 1897, at the H. D. Bendixen Shipyard in Fairhaven, California.
 Wawona was built to haul lumber for the Dolbeer & Carson Lumber Company of Eureka, California, and originally cost $29,075.

 For 17 years, she carried sawn lumber, harvested from the primeval forests of Northern California and the Pacific Northwest, up and down the Pacific Coast.
 Wawona is a Yosemite Indian name for the Northern Spotted Owl, believed to be the guardian of the forest.

-At 165 feet in length and with a beam of 36 feet, she was the largest three-masted sailing schooner ever built in North America.
-She was built as a baldheaded schooner (no topmasts), gaff-rigged (the sail lies in the direction of the ship's length) for easy handling by her crew.
+At 166 feet in length and with a beam of 36 feet, she was the largest three-masted sailing schooner ever built in North America.
+Designed for easy handling by her crew, she was built as a baldheaded (no topmasts) schooner -- a schooner is a fore-and-aft rigged sailing vessel (the sails lie in the direction of the ship's length), frequently with one or more sails gaff-rigged (having an upper spar), as all three of the Wawona's large sails were.
 Her builder, Hans Bendixen, was a Danish shipwright who arrived in San Francisco in 1863.
-His shipyard, established in 1879, eventually built more than 75 schooners (a schooner is a fore-and-aft rigged sailing vessel) and four square-rigged ships.
+His shipyard, established in 1879, eventually built more than 75 schooners and four square-rigged ships.

 From Lumber to Fish